Quantum reference frames: derivation of perspective-dependent descriptions via a perspective-neutral structure: Reduced quantization of second class constraints

 We will now apply the reduced quantization scheme to our theory at hand.
 At first, let us compute the Dirac-bracket.
 The bracket-matrix \ref{eq: matrix of commutators} reads

 where we have introduced

 Since either $C^{-1}$ or the Poisson bracket of coordinates and constraints vanish, most of the terms in \ref{eq: Dirac bracket} drop out and we obtain

-In the style of Vanrietvelde et al. I now propose to interpret the Dirac bracket \ref{eq: computed dirac bracket} along with the constraints \ref{eq: 2 constraints} and the Hamiltonian \ref{eq: final Hamiltonian} as the \emph{classical perspective-neutral structure}, living in the 6-dimensional phase space $\mathcal{P}_{orig}.$ As all relative variables are treated on equal footing it contains all perspectives at ones while the inherent redundancies prevent an immediate operational interpretation.\footnote{Note that position and momentum observables of different particles do NOT Dirac-commute.
-Because as we restrict to the constraint surface, a variation of one of the $q_i$ necessarily entails some variation of the other relative position coordinates.
-This holds as well for the momenta.
-This effect might come unexpected, but can actually be easily observed in nature when we use our own body as reference frame.
-If we push planet earth downward by muscle force, we must accelerate in the opposite direction to satisfy conservation of momentum (a process more commonly referred to as "jumping").
-We can now see the stars in the zenith moving towards us, though they are not affected by any force.}
+In the style of Vanrietvelde et al. I now propose to interpret the Dirac bracket \ref{eq: computed dirac bracket} along with the constraints \ref{eq: 2 constraints} and the Hamiltonian \ref{eq: final Hamiltonian} as the \emph{classical perspective-neutral structure}, living in the 6-dimensional phase space $\mathcal{P}_{orig}.$ As all relative variables are treated on equal footing it contains all perspectives at once while the inherent redundancies prevent an immediate operational interpretation.

-How do we continue from here to find the perspective-dependent descriptions?
-It seems plausible to assume that choosing a certain perspective must somehow relate to getting rid of the redundancies.
-We know that we can do so by going over to intrinsic coordinates $u_i(q,p),\pi_i(q,p)$, spanning the 4-dimensional $\mathcal{P}_{persp}$.
-Since there is no unique way, let us try the most obvious and define

-according to figure \ref{fig: naive relative coordinates}.
-Observe the changed numbering of the intrinsic coordinates and the additional minus sign.